The Planning and Infrastructure Bill: A threat to nature

 At the moment, developers need to assess and address the environmental impacts of developments on legally protected habitats and wildlife.

-Part Three of the Bill would change this process.
-This would remove the foundations of our nature laws, such as the need to avoid harm to nature first.
+Part Three of the Bill is set to change this process.
+This removes the foundations of our nature laws, such as the need to avoid harm to nature first.
 Environmental organisations, and even the Office for Environmental Protection – the independent watchdog on environmental issues – agree that the Bill weakens the protection of nature.

 The idea behind the Bill is not all bad: in some areas a strategic approach is already helping to address the pollution from new developments on important habitats.
 However, it will not work for all the different ways development can impact on the environment, and without strong safeguards nature will lose out.